Tahahaha7/Synthetic_Control_Method/German Reunification [Replication]/README.md

-# Comparative Politics and the Synthetic Control Method [Replication]
+# Comparative Politics and the Synthetic Control Method: German Reunification [Replication]

 Assessing the impact of German reunification in 1990 on the economic performance of West Germany using Synthetic Control Method.